stampyzfanz/InfinityStoreWebApplication/README.md

 # InfinityStoreWebApplication
-School assignment for a full stack functional store application.
+School assignment for a full stack working store application.